Blog

 Arzel® dampers provide flexibility and reliability.
 Instead of complex gears, a bladder inflates and deflates based on vacuum or pressure.
 With fewer moving parts, there is less potential for failure, providing outstanding reliability.

-Flexibility is also found in simplicity, and small air cylinders fit places mechanical gearing doesn’t.
-Our unique fit dampers, such as the EzyFit® or Inserta®, can be installed where it would be impossible with traditional motor-driven actuators, making Arzel® the best choice for retrofit.
+Our small air cylinders fit places that mechanical gearing doesn’t.
+Our unique fit dampers, the EzyFit® and Inserta®, can be installed where traditional motor-driven actuators can’t.
+That makes Arzel® the best choice for retrofit zoning.

 The ability to zone what was before impossible creates additional revenue streams and a competitive advantage.
-The flexibility means less mess to your customers’ homes, and the likelihood of needing to cut drywall to install traditional zoning is reduced, often eliminated; without expensive home remodeling, it becomes an easier proposal.
+There’s also less mess in your customers’ homes because necessity of cutting drywall to install traditional zoning is reduced, often eliminated.
+Without expensive home remodeling, traditional zoning would be a tough sell.
+With Arzel, it is an easier proposal.

-The simplicity of our air-driven solutions makes it, so specialty tools aren’t needed; technicians can use common tools on their trucks today.
+The simplicity of our air-driven solutions means you won’t need specialty tools.
+Technicians can use common tools on their trucks today.
 Low pressure can easily be diagnosed with a digital manometer that reads at least 40″ w.c. +/-.
 The low-pressure airlines are a simple barbed compression fit that doesn’t require anything other than fingers (no glue or solvents, no thread sealant, nothing messy).

 The simple airlines are faster, cheaper, and easier to install than the copper lines typical of the high-pressure pneumatic system.
-The same can be said about low-voltage cabling with traditional zoning systems.
+They have the same benefits compared to the low-voltage cabling of traditional zoning systems.

-Flexibility also means more dampers with less hassle – Each stock Arzel® panel can support up to 35 actuators spread across two zones, three zones, etc. Up to eight zones can be supported, but contractors are advised to avoid micro or small zones – Read more on why we don’t recommend micro zoning in a previous blog on What is the Big Problem with tiny zones?
+Flexibility also means more dampers with less hassle – Each stock Arzel® panel can support up to 35 actuators spread across two zones, three zones, etc. Arzel panels can support up to eight zones, but contractors should avoid micro or small zones.
+Read more on why we don’t recommend micro zoning in a previous blog: What Is the Big Problem with Tiny Zones?

 24vac panels, on the other hand, require relay panels to support that number of dampers and beefy transformers.

-Additionally, unlike traditional pneumatic systems, specialty thermostats aren’t required.
-Standard 24-volt thermostats stocked on technicians’ trucks will do, meaning no additional truck stock is needed.
+Additionally, unlike traditional pneumatic systems, you won’t need a specialty thermostat.
+The standard 24-volt thermostats that technicians already stock on their trucks will do, so you won’t need additional truck stock.

 Pneumatic zoning is one of the most reliable HVAC zoning technologies available, and it offers several benefits to anyone looking to optimize their heating and cooling system.
 To recap, pneumatic zoning, specifically the low-pressure pneumatics that Arzel® offers, provides the following benefits: